diogoneves07/bemtvjs/README.md

 ## Documentation

-Bemtevi strives to be minimalist and powerful, the documentation is small enough to fit in this README, but full of features like its own markup language, CSS-in-JS library ([goober](https://github.com/cristianbote/goober)) **integrated into the template**,
+Bemtv strives to be minimalist and powerful, the documentation is small enough to fit in this README, but full of features like its own markup language, CSS-in-JS library ([goober](https://github.com/cristianbote/goober)) **integrated into the template**,